Elon Musk encourages Twitter engineers to fly in for in-person meetings -email | Technology

 Elon Musk encourages Twitter engineers to fly in for in-person meetings -email

-Elon Musk emailed Twitter staff on Friday asking that any employees who write software code report to the 10th floor of the office in San Francisco early afternoon, according to an email reviewed by Reuters.
+Elon Musk on Friday asked any remaining Twitter employees who write software code to report to the 10th floor of the office in San Francisco by early afternoon, according to an email reviewed by Reuters.
+Twitter told employees on Thursday that it would close its offices and cut badge access until Monday, according to two sources.

-Elon Musk emailed Twitter staff on Friday asking that any employees who write software code report to the 10th floor of the office in San Francisco early afternoon, according to an email reviewed by Reuters.
-The billionaire said in a follow-up email, "If possible, I would appreciate it if you could fly to SF to be present in person," adding he would be at the company's headquarters until midnight and would return Saturday morning.
+Elon Musk on Friday asked any remaining Twitter employees who write software code to report to the 10th floor of the office in San Francisco by early afternoon, according to an email reviewed by Reuters.
+The billionaire said in a follow-up email: "If possible, I would appreciate it if you could fly to SF to be present in person," adding he would be at the company's headquarters until midnight and would return Saturday morning.

 He said the engineers should report at 2 p.m. on Friday.
-The emails came a day after hundreds of Twitter employees were estimated to have decided to quit the beleaguered social media company following a Thursday deadline from Musk that staffers sign up for "long hours at high intensity," or leave.
+The emails came a day after hundreds of Twitter employees were estimated to have decided to leave the beleaguered social media company following a Thursday deadline from Musk that staffers sign up for "long hours at high intensity."

+The exodus adds to the rapid change and chaos that have marked Musk's first three weeks as Twitter's owner, during which the company's headcount had already been more than halved by layoffs and other departures to around 3,700.
+Twitter told employees on Thursday that it would close its offices and cut badge access until Monday, according to two sources.
+Reuters could not immediately confirm whether the headquarters reopened.

+As of midday Friday, the company had not yet cut off access to company systems for employees who had declined to accept Musk's offer, two other sources told Reuters.
+One of those sources also said the company was planning to shut down one of Twitter's three main U.S. data centers, at the SMF1 facility near Sacramento, for cost-saving reasons.

 Musk wrote on Twitter late on Thursday that he was not worried about resignations as "the best people are staying."